 Investigate allegations against attorneys and LPPs for violating the Rules of Professional Conduct

-Prosecute those allegations in accordance with the Rules of Discipline and Disability and the Standards for Imposing Sanctions.
+Prosecute those allegations in accordance with the Rules of Discipline, Disability and Sanctions.

 Educate members of the Bar regarding their professional ethical responsibilities through seminars and discipline notices in the Utah Bar Journal.

 The purpose of the disciplinary process is to ensure and maintain the high standards of professional conduct required of those who undertake the discharge of professional responsibilities as attorneys and LPPs.
 The process is designed to protect the public and the administration of justice from attorneys and LPPs who have demonstrated by their conduct that they are unable or likely to be unable to discharge properly their professional responsibilities.

 While the OPC is charged with investigating and prosecuting attorneys’ and LPPs’ misconduct, the office does not make the ultimate determination as to whether rules have been violated and it does not impose discipline against attorneys or LPPs.
 This determination is made by the Utah Supreme Court through either the Ethics and Discipline Committee or the District Courts.